 g.
 Interconnection Customer data (set forth in Attachment A)

-The Interconnection Customer shall provide to the CAISO the technical data called for in GIP Appendix 1, Attachment A. Three (3) copies are required.
+The Interconnection Customer shall provide to the CAISO the technical data called for in Appendix 1, Attachment A. Three (3) copies are required.

-5. Applicable deposit amount as specified in the GIP made payable to California ISO.
+5. Applicable deposit amount as specified in the made payable to California ISO.
 Send check to CAISO (see section 7 for details) along with the:

-Appendix 1 to GIP (Interconnection Request) for processing.
+Appendix 1 to (Interconnection Request) for processing.

 Attachment A to Appendix 1 (Interconnection Request Generating Facility Data).

-6. Evidence of Site Exclusivity as specified in the GIP and name(s), address(es) and contact information of site owner(s) (check one):
+6. Evidence of Site Exclusivity as specified in the and name(s), address(es) and contact information of site owner(s) (check one):

 ____ Is attached to this Interconnection Request

-____ Deposit in lieu of Site Exclusivity attached, Site Exclusivity will be provided at a later date in accordance with this GIP
+____ Deposit in lieu of Site Exclusivity attached, Site Exclusivity will be provided at a later date in accordance with this

 7. This Interconnection Request shall be submitted to the CAISO representative indicated below: